German leaders urge restraint following Iranian attack on Israel

 He reiterated Germany's solidarity with Israel, which had every right to defend itself since the terrorist attack by Hamas on October 7 last year.

-Scholz's comments came after Iran mounted an unprecedented aerial attack on Israel that was widely expected after a suspected Istaeli strike on a compound at the start of the month.
+Scholz's comments came after Iran mounted an unprecedented aerial attack on Israel that was widely expected after a suspected Israeli strike on the Iranian consulate building in Damascus at the start of the month.

 Speaking in Berlin after chairing a crisis meeting, German Foreign Minister Annalena Baerbock called on all the region's actors to act prudently.
 "The spiral of escalation must be broken.
 We have to find an end to the violence together," she said.